enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 From there, Enonic XP will detect, install and start the application automatically.

 - Log in to the Administrative console with the Administrative user credentials and navigate to the Applications App.

-  Check that the application you just deployed is listed and that it has started.
+- The application you just deployed should be listed.
+Click the app to see information about it and confirm that it has started.

 .. tip:: The administration console is located at ``http://localhost:8080``.
 The default username is “su” and the password is “password”.